nils-a/spectre.console/docs/input/cli/commandApp.md

 `CommandApp` also provides a `SetInterceptor` configuration.
 An interceptor is run before all commands are executed.
 This is typically used for configuring logging or other infrastructure concerns.

-All interceptors must implement `ICommandInterceptor`.
-Upon execution of a command, an instance of your interceptor will be called with the parsed settings.
+An interceptor can implement `ICommandSettingsInterceptor`.
+Upon execution of a command, the instance of your interceptor will be called with the parsed settings.
 This provides an opportunity for configuring any infrastructure or modifying the settings.

+Additionally, an interceptor can implement `ICommandResultInterceptor`.
+After the execution of a command, the instance of your interceptor will be called with the result.
+This provides an opportunity for modifying the result and for executing any "teardown" actions.

 For an example of using the interceptor to configure logging, see the [Serilog demo](https://github.com/spectreconsole/spectre.console/tree/main/examples/Cli/Logging).